 Credit risk arises when a failure by counter-parties to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the year end date.
-These financial assets include cash and cash equivalents, long-term deposits, trade and other receivables, investments at fair value through profit or loss and investments at amortised cost.
+These financial assets include cash and cash equivalents, long-term deposits, debtors, investments at amortised cost and investments at fair value through profit or loss.
 The Company's exposure to credit risk arises from default of the counterparty with a maximum exposure equal to the carrying value or fair value of these instruments.

 The Company states in its Prospectus that it will invest in subordinated debt instruments issued by Investec Bank Limited ('IBL') and an option linked to a specified index, and provides extensive disclosure to shareholders of those instruments and the risks attached thereto.
 As a result of this, the Company's policy for managing the credit risk attached to the Company's financial assets is to monitor the credit rating of the relevant counterparty for any significant deterioration, without reference to an absolute range of credit ratings.
 In the event of there being any significant deterioration in the perceived creditworthiness of the counterparty to a point where shareholders' interest may be at risk, the Directors in their absolute discretion would consider the following courses of action: selling the relevant securities to third party purchasers and reinvesting the proceeds in the purchase of securities of another issuer, such that the new securities would replicate as closely as possible the terms and conditions of the original securities; and transferring cash to another banking institution.
-At initial recognition of the Notes and the Option, the Directors considered the credit risk attached to these instruments to be low, and this remains their view.
-The Directors would only seek to sell the relevant securities or transfer cash if they (in consultation with the Investment Adviser) consider that such would be in the best interests of the Company and its shareholders.
+At initial recognition of the Notes and the Option, the Directors would only seek to sell the relevant securities or transfer cash if they (in consultation with the investment advisor) consider on the advice of the investment advisor that such would be in the best interests of the Company and its shareholders.

-In accordance with this policy, the Board (in consultation with the Investment Adviser) has noted that the Fitch long-term credit rating of IBL as at 30 September 2021 was BB- (30 September 2020: BB+).
-The year end rating of Investee plc, a sister company to IBL, was BBB+ (2020: BBB+).
-As a result, the Directors and the investment advisor believe that it is not in the best interest of shareholders to attempt to sell the Notes prior to their maturity date on 30 June 2022, as they believe firstly that there has been no significant deterioration in the creditworthiness of IBL, and secondly that obtaining an alternative investment with an institution with a higher credit rating could only be achieved on less favourable terms than those offered by the Notes, which could affect the Company's ability to offer capital protection to shareholders on their investment.
+In accordance with this policy, the Board (in consultation with the investment advisor) has noted that the Fitch longterm credit rating of IBL as at 30 September 2021 was BB- (30 September 2020: BB+).
+The year end rating of Investec plc, a sister company to IBL, which holds the Company's cash and cash equivalents, is BBB+ (2020: BBB+).
+As a result, the Directors and the investment advisor believe that it is not in the best interest of shareholders to attempt to unwind the Notes prior to their maturity date on 4 December 2023, as they believe firstly that there has been no significant deterioration in the creditworthiness of IBL, and secondly that obtaining an alternative investment with an institution with a higher credit rating could only be achieved on less favourable terms than those offered by the Notes, which could affect the Company's ability to offer capital protection to shareholders on their investment.